d0k3/GodMode9/README.md

 * **JaySea**, **YodaDaCoda**, **liomajor**, **Supster131**, **imanoob**, **Kasher_CS** and countless others from freenode #Cakey and the GBAtemp forums for testing, feedback and helpful hints
 * **Shadowhand** for being awesome and [hosting my nightlies](https://d0k3.secretalgorithm.com/)
 * **Plailect** for putting his trust in my tools and recommending this in [The Guide](https://3ds.guide/)
-* **SirNapkin1334** for testing, bug reports and for hosting the official [GodMode9 Discord channel](https://discord.gg/BRcbvtFxX4)
+* **SirNapkin1334** for testing, bug reports and for hosting the original GodMode9 Discord server
 * **Lilith Valentine** for testing and helpful advice
 * **Project Nayuki** for [qrcodegen](https://github.com/nayuki/QR-Code-generator)
 * **Amazingmax fonts** for the Amazdoom font
-* The fine folks on **the official GodMode9 Discord**
+* The fine folks on **the official GodMode9 IRC channel and Discord server**
 * The fine folks on **freenode #Cakey**
 * All **[3dbrew.org](https://www.3dbrew.org/wiki/Main_Page) editors**
-* Everyone I possibly forgot, if you think you deserve to be mentioned, just contact me!
+* Everyone I possibly forgot, if you think you deserve to be mentioned, just contact us!